 *Simulation: The transition rates for the observed data simulation are based on the values seen in the Lifelines data.
-The incidence rates for the simulation were estimated using 79,829 individuals (60.7% Female), and the remittance rates were estimated using 13,420 individuals (48.0% Female).
+The incidence rates for the simulation were estimated using 79,829 individuals (60.7% Female), and the recovery rates were estimated using 13,420 individuals (48.0% Female).
 The transition rates for the counterfactual simulations assume that the distribution of the modifiable factors for individuals with low education to be the same as individuals with high education.
 The joint effect represents the situation in which all of the modifiable risk factors were changed.

 a The absolute value of the difference between individuals with low and high education